 Since recently, we keep an up-to-date version of our scientific and social news using social media here:

 I have been recently honored with an invitation to join Nature's Scientific Reports Editorial Board, section Neuroscience.

 Inflammation is a complex protective biological reaction aimed at eliminating the initial cause of tissue injury, clear out damaged and necrotic cells and initiate tissue repair.
 The inflammatory reaction takes place in all tissues, including the brain, and involves a multitude of different local and systemic mediators at different stages, such as histamine and glucocorticoid hormones.
 However, how these mediators may work together is still under debate.
-Our recent work provides an extensive characterisation of molecular mechanisms underlying the interaction between (anti)histamine(s) and glucocorticoids and contributes to understanding dosage optimisation and well-described side effects associated with glucocorticoid administration for the treatment of inflammatory diseases.
-The open access article can be found here:
+Our recent work provides an extensive characterization of molecular mechanisms underlying the interaction between (anti)histamine(s) and glucocorticoids and contributes to understanding dosage optimization and well-described side effects associated with glucocorticoid administration for the treatment of inflammatory diseases.
+The open-access article can be found here:

 Adult neurogenesis continuously contributes new neurons to hippocampal circuits and the programmed death of a subset of immature cells provides a primary mechanism controlling this contribution.
 We have recently described for the first time that the combinatorial action of two microRNAs, miR-124 and miR-137 fine-tunes the expression of the proapoptotic protein BCL2L13, which controls casp3 activity and thereby favors non-apoptotic caspase-3 functions in NSPC exposed to seizures.

 This new mechanism may contribute to the early neurogenic response to epileptic seizures in the dentate gyrus.
-The open acess article can be found here:
+The open access article can be found here: